Watch: What is EMF?

-Everywhere you look, there are electronic devices emitting Electromagnetic Radiation (EMF).
-Computers, laptops, cell phones, tablets and WiFi networks all emit forms of EMR.
+Everywhere you look, there are computers, laptops, cell phones, tablets and WiFi networks.
 They are in our homes, schools, workplaces, cafés, and public areas.
 The list goes on and on.
 And, they are only growing in popularity.

 As of 2018: